Who is Chizzy Akudolu? Strictly Come Dancing contestant returns for 2019 Christmas Special

 Which Strictly skilled has Chizzy been paired with?
 Graziano Di Prima

 What sequence did Chizzy star in?
-Strictly 2017 – she was the primary superstar to be eradicated
+Strictly 2017 – she was the primary movie star to be eradicated

 Who was she paired with then?
 Pasha Kovalev